m-pluta/bias-in-ai-report/report/intro.typ

 The first impression a consumer forms upon encountering an advertisement (ad) plays a pivotal role in determining its success in engaging their interest @W_first_impression@P_emotion_analysis_uses.
 By understanding how consumers emotionally connect with advertisements, brands can make informed decisions to improve the effectiveness of their marketing.
 This underscores the importance of analysing consumer sentiment.

 The proposed solution is a machine-learning model capable of classifying facial expressions into distinct labels.
-The model will consist of 3 key mechanisms:
+The model will consist of three key mechanisms:

 + _Object detection & classification_ - Identifying and distinguishing human faces within a visual input
 + _Gaze detection_ - Detecting which people are currently looking at the advertisement
 + _Emotion classification_ - Classifying the facial expression

-The model will be trained, validated, and tested using a large, diverse range of human faces each labeled with an emotion.
+The model will be trained, validated, and tested using a large, diverse range of human faces each labelled with an emotion.
 For an in-depth discussion of dataset choice and recommendations for implementation see @S_Dataset.

 The primary output of the model is an emotion distribution, indicating the model's confidence level in each emotion, similar to that depicted in @F_emotion_dist below.